kapil-webline-convegenius/layerx-community/CONTRIBUTING.md

 reporting a issue.

 ## Pull request template
-We have created a pull request template to get a better understanding of the changes/new features you have made to improve the layerx.ai.
+When creating pull pull request please adhere to following guideline.
+- A reference to a related issue in your repository.
+- A description of the changes proposed in the pull request.
+- @mentions of the person or team responsible for reviewing proposed changes.

 ## Committing code
 Make sure that you contribute your changes to the correct repository.
 And always commit with proper commit massages.